jbalmonte1/VolvoTestAutomation/README.md

    4. [node modules] - contains cached dependency resources used for test execution
    5. [package*.json] - contains metadata including list of library/package dependencies required for test execution
    6. [wdio.conf.js] - configuration file used for test execution including runner and test configurations, capabilities, and hooks
+   7. [Dockerfile] - contains script needed to generate docker image
-   7. [run.sh] - shell script used for test execution and automatic allure report cleanup and generation
+   8. [run.sh] - shell script used for test execution and automatic allure report cleanup and generation

 ---